 From adventurous fun in the state’s mountains and caves, to great food, festivals and shopping, something’s always buzzing in Tennessee.
 Live music always seems to be playing, even in the streets, and not just in Nashville.

 Unfortunately for incoming retirees, Tennessee's ongoing issues with federal health care funding and the increasing costs of drugs and medical procedures have forced some hospitals to cut back or close.

 Crime also is a problem in Tennessee: Memphis has been called the fourth most dangerous city in the country and has the highest rate of violent crime in the state, followed by Athens and Dickson.

 Still, with retirement savings and a good pension coming in, you could retire happily and enjoy the local wines and whiskies in lovely and safe Oak Ridge (population 29,200), Norris (1,690) or Lookout Mountain (1,930).

-Even with the senior citizen homestead exemption that gives homeowners money back during tax season, Illinois property taxes are the second highest in the country, according to SmartAsset.com.
+Even with the senior citizen homestead exemption that gives homeowners money back during tax season, Illinois property taxes are the second highest in the country, according to SmartAsset.

 Homeowners pay a hefty $2,130 in property taxes for each $100,000 of a home’s value — a significant drain on retirement income.
 Illinois residents also must deal with a high sales tax of 8.19% and extreme weather throughout the year.

-Unfortunately, some changes over the last few decades have made Georgia less hospitable for senior living.
-Suburban sprawl has increased the number of cars on the roads, creating traffic congestion in Atlanta that now rivals that of Los Angeles.
+Despite its charms, changes over the last few decades have made Georgia less hospitable for senior living.
+Suburban sprawl has created traffic congestion in Atlanta that now rivals that of Los Angeles.